bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-It\'s interesting to inspect this.
+It&apos;s interesting to inspect this.
 Watch what happens here.
 Actually on the actual box itself.
 Watch what happens down here, when I click slideup.
 You can see it very quickly went through some settings in here, as it did that and ended up with displaying that.